 While an investment in the Offered Securities may be a qualified investment for Deferred Income Plans purposes, it is possible that such investment may be a prohibited investment thus subjecting the holder to tax applied at a rate of 50% of the fair market value of the investment pursuant to subsection 207.04(1) of the Tax Act.
 A prohibited investment includes a share of the capital stock of a corporation in which the RRSP annuitant is a specified shareholder or does not deal at arm's length.
 A share of the capital stock of a corporation that does not deal at arm's length with a corporation in which an RRSP, RRIF and TFSA annuitant is a specified shareholder is also a prohibited investment.
-A specified shareholder is defined in subsection 248(1) of the Tax Act to include a taxpayer who owns, directly or indirectly, at any time in the year, not less than 10% of the issued shares of any class of the capital stock of the corporation or any other corporation owned at that time by a person with whom the taxpayer does not deal at arm's length.
+A specified shareholder is defined in subsection 248(1) of the Tax Act to include a taxpayer who owns, directly or indirectly, at any time in the year, not less than 10% of the issued shares of any class of the capital stock of the corporation or any other corporation that is related to it, and a taxpayer shall be deemed to own each share of the capital stock of a corporation owned at that time by a person with whom the taxpayer does not deal at arm's length.